 Gwen has follow up from a range of medical specialties to include a Neurodevelopmental Paediatric Clinic at Alder Hey on an at least yearly basis until transition to adult services.

-Gwen requires consistent caring relationships which are especially important to her emotional wellbeing and enabling her to develop lasting secure relationships with peer and carers.
+Gwen requires consistent caring relationships which are especially important to her emotional wellbeing and enabling her to develop lasting secure relationships with peers and carers.
 Gwen requires a robust framework of support that caters for her needs and ensures she is empowered to reach her academic and social potential.
 Whilst Gwen is headstrong, she benefits from being challenged to learn/develop and maintaining a consistent and routine approach to most things in order for her to feel comfortable and have a sense of control over life and events.
 Even with this consistency, Gwen can display challenging behaviour which can compromise her safety and the safety of others.
 Escalation in challenging behaviour can be minimised/avoided by ensuring she has a consistent routine and a sense of involvement and control over decisions.
-Gwen benefits from consistent support and familiar faces in her 1:1 or 2:2 provision.
+Gwen benefits from consistent support and familiar faces in her 1:1 or 2:1 provision.

 Support with health needs: